Socialisme ou Barbarie

 Socialisme ou Barbarie (SouB; "Socialism or Barbarism") was a French-based radical libertarian socialist group of the post-World War II period whose name comes from a phrase which was misattributed to Friedrich Engels by Rosa Luxemburg in the Junius Pamphlet, but which probably was most likely first used by Karl Kautsky.
 It existed from 1948 until 1967.
-The animating personality was Cornelius Castoriadis, also known as Pierre Chaulieu or Paul Cardan.
+The animating personality was Cornelius Castoriadis, also known as "Pierre Chaulieu" or "Paul Cardan."
 Socialisme ou Barbarie (S ou B) is also the name of the group's journal.

+The group was defined as an "enterprise of revolutionary critique and orientation" and was occupied with "combatting exploitation and alienation."